gvwilson/sensibleadventures/cloudherd/reboot.md

     *   patrol returns with rangers
         *   brief description
         *   Noxy wonders if the smaller could have been who she saw the night before
-        *   Aft: "We can put them in the tunnel"
+        *   Aft: "We can put them in one of the goof pen tunnels"
         *   Kulbinder: "I'll have another look in the forest"
-    *   prisoners taken to the tunnel
+    *   prisoners taken to the tunnels
+        *   Indy and Granna Fee exchange a look when they approach the first one
+        *   Granna Fee: "Not that one" (makes excuse that it's too dirty even for prisoners)
         *   Bonzon (looking at the lock): "They'll be through that in a heartbeat"
         *   Aft (eager to please): "We can nail it shut"
         *   ranger tricks Aft into letting him do the nailing